Inanda, KwaZulu-Natal: History

 Inanda Township, situated within the eThekwini Metropolitan Municipality, holds historical significance as one of the original townships in the region.
 Initially, during the 17th century, it served as a vital oasis for local Indigenous farmers.
 The landscape transformed with the arrival of white settlers in the late 1700s, and by the 1800s, Inanda Township became designated as a 'Reserve' for Black and less educated individuals.
 Indian farmers became part of the community in 1936, further enriching its cultural fabric.

 The year 1951 marked a pivotal shift with the introduction of the Group Areas Act by the government.
 This legislation led to an influx of Black residents into Inanda Township, accompanied by challenges arising from inadequate infrastructure encompassing housing, schools, clinics, roads, sanitation, and water systems.
 The lack of proper planning detrimentally impacted the quality of life for the township's inhabitants.

 Tensions escalated between the Indian and African communities between 1984-1987, resulting in significant political and racial clashes.
-As a consequence, many Indian residents relocated to nearby areas such as Verulam, KwaZulu-Natal, Phoenix, Durban, and Ottawa, KwaZulu-Natal.
+As a consequence, many Indian residents relocated to nearby areas such as Verulam and Phoenix.
 Despite South Africa's first democratic elections in 1994, Inanda Township continued to experience relative neglect from the eThekwini Metropolitan Municipality in terms of developmental initiatives.

 Notably, on April 27, 1994, Inanda Township gained recognition as the location where Nelson Mandela cast his vote, marking a momentous occasion in the country's history.
 This event coincided with his election as the first Black President of the Republic later that same year.